simonnarang/fandom-ios/README.md

 # About
 * Developed in Xcode 7 with Swift 2.3
 * Uses Swift's Built in RESTful Library to make calls to the Fandom Back End
-* Stores User Data and Posts in a Redis Database
+* Stores User Data and Posts in a Redis Database as Key/Value Pairs and Lists